-This depends what name you have registered under with your Performance Rights Organization (PRO).
+This depends on what name you have registered under your Performance Rights Organization (PRO).

 You will typically credit every writer involved.
 Also, the percentage of credits they have for the composition and all of their PRO identification numbers, known as CAE/IPI numbers.

 This should be relatively simple if you’re signed to a PRO.
 Your ID number will be available to you from their site or in their correspondence.